-I am delighted to have the opportunity to welcome you to our Sixth Form prospectus.
+I am delighted to have the opportunity to welcome you to our Sixth Form Prospectus.

 The Sixth Form at Porthcawl School is both vibrant and exciting for staff and students alike.
-I have found our students to be committed, highly motivated, determined and have a keen sense of purpose.
+I have found our students to be committed, highly motivated, determined and to have a keen sense of purpose.

-The Sixth Form has a great variety of courses on offer and I'm confident you will be able to satisfy your needs with us.
+The Sixth Form has a great variety of courses on offer and I'm confident you will have access to excellent opportunities with us.
 As a school we collaborate with the Bridgend 14-19 learner partnerships.
 Thus our close ties with other providers means we may be able to access courses at other institutions.